 Transit is an important transportation option for winter recreation in Little Cottonwood Canyon.
 Figure 1.4-4 shows the locations of the UTA bus routes that serve the study area and use S.R.
 210. Two UTA bus routes provide winter service in Little Cottonwood Canyon: Route 953 from Murray Central Station and Route 994 from Historic Sandy Station.
-These routes are served by dedicated transit ski buses for visitors to the Snowbird and Alta ski areas and operate from mid-December to mid-April.
-During the winter of 2018/2019, Route 953 provided 11 trips into the canyon per day with service every 30 to 15 minutes during peak hours and every 2 hours during off-peak hours.
-During the same period, Route 994 provided 26 trips into the canyon per day with service every 30 to 15 minutes.
+These routes are served by dedicated transit ski buses for visitors to the Snowbird and Alta ski areas and operate from the end of November to mid-April.
+During the winter of 2019-2020, Route 953 provided 16 trips into the canyon per day with service every 15 to 30 minutes during peak hours and every 2 hours during off-peak hours.
+During the same period, Route 994 provided 26 trips into the canyon per day with service every 15 to 30 minutes during into the canyon per day with service every 15 to 30 minutes during he canyon per day with service every 15 to 30 minutes during into the canyon per day with service every 15 to 30 minutes during he canyon per day with service every 15 to 30 minutes during into the canyon per day with service every 15 to 30 minutes during into the canyon per day with service every 15 to 30 minutes during into the canyon per day with service every 15 to 30 minutes.

 On busy ski days, the demand for parking at bus stop park-and-ride lots exceeds the lot capacity, which causes people who want to use transit to use their personal vehicles to access the ski resorts.
-On these days, the main park-and-ride lots at the base of Little Cottonwood Canyon and Big Cottonwood Canyon often reach capacity by mid-morning.
+On these days, the main park-and-ride lots used by skiers often reach capacity by mid-morning.
 During the summer, the park-and-ride lots are often used to meet other people and carpool to recreation sites in the canyons.

-During the winter of 2016/2017, UTA revised the winter bus service to both Big and Little Cottonwood Canyons by changing routes and increasing frequency.
-The revision increased the number of ski bus trips over 2015/2016 levels by 35%.
-The increase in service contributed to a 26% increase in ridership from the 2015/2016 season to the 2016/2017 season (UTA 2018a).
+During the winter of 2016-2017, UTA revised the winter bus service to both Big and Little Cottonwood Canyons by changing routes and increasing frequency.
+The revision increased the number of ski bus trips over 2015-2016 levels by 35%.
+The increase in service contributed to a 26% increase in ridership from the 2015-2016 season to the 2016-2017 season (UTA 2018a).
 The winter bus service reduces vehicle trips on Little Cottonwood Canyon Road every day during the ski season.

-The one-way fare for ski bus service in Little Cottonwood Canyon is \$4.50.
+The one-way fare for ski bus service in Little Cottonwood Canyon is \$5.
 UTA has cooperative programs with the ski industry to promote transit use.
 Season pass holders and resort employees ride ski buses at no cost because the ski resorts compensate UTA for these trips.
 During the 2017-2018 season, about 76% of ski bus passengers were season pass holders or employees, 18% paid as they boarded (cash, mobile application, or FAREPAY cards), and 6% paid by SuperPass.
 This indicates that the average ski bus rider is either a resort employee or a dedicated resident skier (UTA 2018b).